• Skip to primary navigation

 Serving ideas

-For breakfast, try serving this drink with a slice of pumpkin chocolate chip bread or a simple glazed scone.
-Or, for an afternoon treat, you could opt for something a little more indulgent, like a mini pumpkin cheesecake or a slice of this seasonal bundt cake!
+For breakfast, try serving this drink with a slice of pumpkin chocolate chip bread, a simple pumpkin scone, or - if you're looking for something a little healthier - a pumpkin oat flour muffin.
+For an afternoon treat, you could opt for something a bit more indulgent, like a mini pumpkin cheesecake or a slice of this pumpkin bundt cake!

 More DIY coffee shop drinks